-For information about starting an eXtreme Scale server, see Starting WebSphere eXtreme Scale server processes in the Administration Guide, which uses both the deployment.xml and objectgrid.xml files to start the catalog server.
+For information about starting servers, see the Administration Guide.
+You use both the deployment.xml and objectgrid.xml files to start the catalog server.

 Connecting to a distributed eXtreme Scale server

 The following code enables the connect mechanism for a client and server on the same computer: